What are the application criteria?

 Journalists may apply for a grant ranging between €5,000 and €20,000.
 For freelancers, the sum should cover the freelancer’s fees and the costs for the production of the project, including travel expenses, translation, equipment rental, insurance, multimedia production, etc. Freelance journalist fees should be at market rate and be a reasonable percentage of the overall budget.
 For employed journalists, the grant cannot cover costs for their salaries, and productions costs are only admitted if the media organisation cannot provide it.
 Grantees will be required to submit a detailed budget plan which has to be approved by the EJC.

 Once the budget is approved, receipts or documents will not have to be submitted to the EJC for approval systematically.
 However, they should be collected and kept throughout the project to be provided on specific clarification requests.
-Our experienced jury will reject proposals with unrealistic budgets, so applicants are urged to research the budget thoroughly.
+Our experienced jury will reject proposals with unrealistic budgets, so applicants are urged to research and calculate the budget thoroughly.

 Grants include all and any taxes for which the grantees/newsrooms may be liable, and grantees are responsible for their own tax declarations.

-We also encourage freelancers to claim fees from the media outlets publishing their projects and may keep all such revenue.
+We also encourage freelancers to claim fees from the media outlets publishing their projects and they may keep all such revenue.

 Copyright and distribution